fac-members/fac-slides/src/slides/term-3/full-stack-app/index.md

 Code used in here will only run on the server.

 So it's safe to use secrets, talk to the DB etc.

 ---

+**Warning**: `getStaticProps` is _not_ a good default.

+Consider this an optimisation—always start with `getServerSideProps` until you're _sure_ this page's data never changes.

+---

+E.g. if you use `getStaticProps` for a DB query.

+When the DB is updated while the app is running you'll see old data until the app is re-deployed.

+---